 Court Records are public records and available to anyone.
 They include a case file containing a docket sheet and any of the documents filed in the case.
 You can access the court records on the website, or at Clerk of Court in the county where the case was filed.

 Each and every state maintains records of someone’s criminal history.
 These databases are all linked so you can track criminal backgrounds from another state.
-Go to courthouse and check in person, or check the website.
+You can go to the courthouse and check in person or you can check the website.
 It is helpful to know the county, and in the event that it was in a totally different state, you may have to pay a fee for a more comprehensive search.